 6. Mix all of the spices first and taste test.
 Add more salt if needed.

 7. Check the instructions below to deep fry.
+The method to follow for deep frying is different so scroll down for that and skip steps 7 to 14.
 Preheat the oven or air fryer to 220 C or 400 F. Grease or line a baking tray.
 Keep it aside.

 8. Drain water from the potatoes completely and wipe them dry with a kitchen towel.
 I let mine air dry.

-9. Then pour oil and coat them well.
+9. Then pour 2 tablespoons oil and coat them well.